padogrid/bundle-hazelcast-5-docker-debezium_ksqldb_confluent/README.md

 terraform apply -auto-approve
 ```

-:exclamation: Wait till all the containers are up before executing the `init_all` script.
+❗️ Wait till all the containers are up before executing the `init_all` script.
 This can be verified by monitoring the Kafka Connect log.
 Look for the log message "Kafka Connect started".

 ```bash
 docker logs -f connect